tlake/robo-rally-variants/moba-rally/rules.md

 - Range of 3 squares
 - Able to damage towers and bases
 - No ammunition tracker
-- With High-Power Laser: range of 4 squares
+- With _High-Power Laser_: increase range by 1
-- With Double-Barreled Laser: deals 2 damage
+- With _Double-Barreled Laser_: increase damage by 1

 #### High-Power Laser
 Operates as normal, with the following modifications:
-- Increases _Mini Howitzer_ range by 1
+- Increases Mini Howitzer range by 1
 - For the purposes of extending the laser through a wall or robot, towers count as walls

 #### Double-Barreled Laser
 Operates as normal, with the following modifications:
-- Allows _Mini Howitzer_ to deal 2 damage instead of 1
+- Increases Mini Howitzer damage by 1

 #### Ablative Coat
 Operates as normal on an individual basis.
 When installed into a base as a team option, this card reads as follows:
-- Give all living allied robots two green tokens.
+- Give all living, powered-up allied robots two green tokens.
 - As long as this option is broadcast, an allied robot may discard a token instead of taking a point of damage.
 - As long as this option is broadcast, an allied robot gains two green tokens upon respawning.
 The respawning robot still begins play with the normal two damage tokens.
 - As long as this option is broadcast, an allied robot gains two green tokens upon powering up.